BALI LOGISTICS AND TRAVEL INFORMATION

-Once we arrive at our retreat site, we encourage you to disconnect, although the retreat center has WIFI.
-Feel free to get any international plans if you would like to have calling/texting during your trip.
+The retreat center does have wifi, but we highly encourage you to disconnect when possible!
+Also, feel free to get any international plans if you would like to have calling/texting during your trip.

 The average temperature in Bali during this time is about 73 to 81 degrees F. There is always a chance of rainfall in the jungle!

-Mosquitos are the most prominent things on the island, but there are also other critters.
+Mosquitos are the most prominent critters on the island, but there are also other bugs.
 Please keep your eyes open, but remember that most of the insects are harmless.
 Be sure to pack bug spray (natural or deet).
 There are also great natural salves for bug bites that can help with itching (also essential oils can help!)